HSF/hsf.github.io/_gsocproposals/2024/proposal_JuliaHEPShowersML.md

 * Programming experience with machine learning tool kits in Python
 * Prior experience in Julia (very advantageous)
-* A backound understanding of high-energy physics (advantageous)
+* A background understanding of high-energy physics (advantageous)

 ## Mentors